robotwist/unit-2-project/README.md

 Screenshot/Logo:
 ![Analog App](https://github.com/user-attachments/assets/cb5c0db5-c938-419f-9d4e-95a717651acf)

-Your app’s name: Analog Society App
+Your app's name: Analog Society App

-There is a class of people who want a physical inventory of things just because or as a hedge against an evil digial empire.
+**Analog Society** is a sophisticated platform for collectors, makers, and enthusiasts who value the tactile beauty and enduring quality of analog materials.
+In a world increasingly dominated by digital disposability, we celebrate the craftsmanship, durability, and inherent value of physical objects.

-Either way, Analog Society is a great place to store and trade items like your whimsical Cat Tries to Catch Goldfish in a Bowl Puzzle.
+Our community documents, trades, rents, and sells analog materials while fostering critical discourse about technology, institutions, and the importance of preserving knowledge in physical form.
+We believe that the analog realm holds solutions to many of today's technological problems.

 Deployed app is at https://unit-2-project-analog-68891fefb380.herokuapp.com/